 When you pass away, the beneficiary of your IRA will then establish a new inherited IRA.
 If you have multiple beneficiaries, the funds in your IRA will be divided and disbursed as you've decided.

 Legacy IRA Fundamentals

-Your loved one will face the infamous required minimum distribution (RMD), which is an amount that must be withdrawn from the account every year.
-However, instead of being required to start making withdrawals by age 70 1/2, he or she will have to start making them by the end of the year following your death, and each year thereafter, according to the Internal Revenue Service (IRS).
+Your EDB will face the infamous required minimum distribution (RMD), which is an amount that must be withdrawn from the account every year.
+However, instead of being required to start making withdrawals by age 70½ (for IRA owners born before July 1, 1949) or age 72 (for IRA owners born after June 30, 1949), your beneficiary will have to start making them by the end of the year following your death, and each year thereafter, according to the Internal Revenue Service (IRS).

 RMDs for inherited IRAs adjust every year — just as they do for traditional IRAs — as the beneficiary's remaining life expectancy shrinks.
-However, the beneficiary of your legacy IRA won't be subject to a 10 percent penalty for IRA withdrawals that begin before age 59 1/2.
+However, the beneficiary of your legacy IRA won't be subject to a 10% penalty for IRA withdrawals that begin before age 59½.

 Leaving a Legacy

 Of course, your loved one can make larger withdrawals than the RMD.
 Remember: The "M" in RMD stands for "minimum" — not maximum.
 This means your beneficiary can withdraw the entire sum of the inherited IRA whenever he or she chooses (and face the tax consequences with non-Roth IRAs).